-Over the years, if there is anything that I’ve learnt, its that selling and buying a product is based on an emotional connect.
+Over the years, if there is anything that I’ve learned, it’s that selling and buying a product is based on an emotional connection.
 If you can’t reach out to your customers emotionally, then be ready to see your product shelved for a long time.
 The moment you can relate to your audience, I can guarantee you that sales are going to happen.
-Unfortunately, managers often confuse emotion connections with the brainlessness of forcing a sale.
+Unfortunately, managers often confuse emotional connections with the brainlessness of forcing a sale.
 Customers don’t want to know why they need this product.
 They want to know how this product feels and makes them feel.
-This is why designers need to apply logic and bridge the gap between sales, emotion and business.
+This is why designers need to apply logic and bridge the gap between sales, emotion, and business.
 Aka, logic.

 I often tell my designers to learn and understand the business of the product we are selling.
 Now, my designers are not Johnny Ives but I make sure they know who Johnny Ive is.
 Great design needs to be inspired by great people.
 The moment I know that my designers are aware of the product or service they are selling, the better I can sleep at night.
 I now know for a fact that if the marketing team does not spend enough time briefing me or my team, it would not matter.
 That is because we know what we sell and we know what appeals to our audience.